Coronavirus (COVID-19): Information about our service

 We will accept referrals from any health professionals providing there is a valid reason for referral and consent has been given by the child’s parents or carers.

-Referrals should be sent either by email or post and referrers should use the referral form attached.
-The guidance questions can help you to determine whether the referral is appropriate.
+Referrals should be sent by email and referrers should use the referral form attached.

-Referrals will be triaged by our clinical team into the most appropriate tier 2 or tier 3 clinic according to the information supplied by the referrer.
+Referrals will be triaged by our clinical team into the most appropriate clinic according to the information supplied by the referrer.

-What to expect when attending out audiology clinics?
+What to expect when attending our audiology clinics?

 Should you need to bring along other children, please bring another adult with you who can look after them while your child is having their hearing tested.